Heading to Big Sur with the kids? Get ready for an amazing adventure in one of California’s most gorgeous locations.

 9. Gaze Up at Big Sur’s Beautiful Redwoods

 Big Sur has some of the southernmost coastal redwood groves in the state.
-If you’re driving south, make sure to soak in their beauty before the central coast landscape changes.
+If you’re driving through Big Sur with kids, make sure to soak in their beauty before the central coast landscape changes.

 Though there is no beach access at the park, you can walk along the banks of the river where the giant trees flourish.
 The park’s 0.8-mile Nature Trail is kid-friendly and a wonderful way to take notice of Big Sur’s plants and the role that they play within the local ecosystem.